andreasanta/prime-producer/README.md

 `mvnw test`

-This shouls result in all tests passing.
+This should result in all tests passing.

 ## TODO / Future improvements